Battle of Parker's Cross Roads

-The Battle of Parker's Cross Roads was fought on December 31, 1862, in Henderson County, Tennessee, during the American Civil War.
+The Battle of Parker's Cross Roads (now Crossroads) was fought on December 31, 1862, in Henderson County, Tennessee, during the American Civil War.

 Background

 As Confederate Brig.
 Gen. Nathan Bedford Forrest's expedition into West Tennessee neared its conclusion, Union Brig.
 Gen. Jeremiah C. Sullivan, with the brigades of Cols.
 Cyrus L. Dunham and John W. Fuller, attempted to cut Forrest off from withdrawing across the Tennessee River.

 Battle

-Dunham's and Forrest's march routes brought them into contact at Parker's Crossroads on December 31, 1862.
-Skirmishing began about 9:00 a.m., with Forrest taking an initial position along a wooded ridge northwest of Dunham at the intersection.
+Dunham and Forrest's march routes brought them into contact at Parker's Crossroads on December 31, 1862.
+Skirmishing began about 9 am, with Forrest taking an initial position along a wooded ridge northwest of Dunham at the intersection.
 Confederate artillery gained an early advantage.
-Dunham pulled his brigade back a half mile and redeployed, facing north.
+Dunham pulled his brigade back a half-mile and redeployed, facing north.
 His Federals repelled frontal feints until attacked on both flanks and rear by Forrest's mounted and dismounted troops.

 During a lull, Forrest sent Dunham a demand for an unconditional surrender.
-Dunham refused and was preparing for Forrest's next attack when Fuller's Union brigade arrived from the north and surprised the Confederates with an attack on their rear; Confederate security detachments had failed to warn of Fuller's approach.
+Dunham refused and was preparing for Forrest's next attack, when Fuller's Union brigade arrived from the north and surprised the Confederates with an attack on their rear; Confederate security detachments had failed to warn of Fuller's approach.
 "Charge 'em both ways," ordered Forrest.
 The Confederates briefly reversed front, repelled Fuller, then rushed past Dunham's demoralized force and withdrew south to Lexington, Tennessee.